Chapter Two: Courses You Can Challenge

 - Explore and evaluate credit for prior learning options by reading the university’s credit for prior learning policy.

-- Evaluate the courses you can challenge within the MDS program through reviewing the course descriptions and participating in the journal assignment.
+- Evaluate the courses you can challenge within the IPS program through reviewing the course descriptions and participating in the journal assignment.